The devastating true story of Elephant Man, Joseph Merrick

 As a child, Merrick was told that his condition was caused by his mother, Mary Jane, being frightened by an elephant she'd seen at a fairground when she was pregnant.

-There are two medical conditions that have been considered for Merrick; Proteus syndrome, a rare disease that causes overgrowth of the bones as well as the skin.
+There are two medical conditions that have been considered for Merrick - Proteus syndrome, a rare disease that causes overgrowth of the bones as well as the skin.

 There's another theory that he had neurofibromatosis, a genetic disorder that causes tumours on nerve tissues, which then spreads to the brain and the spine.